 I think the difference is interesting, important, and instructive.
 Ultimately, their views aren’t 100% at odds, but I think these titans clash with regard to the type of learning task that they primarily advocate for educators to place before the learner.
 First it is important to note that both Bernie Dodge and Gary Stager are frustrated by many of the mind numbing tasks that are presented to learners in the typical classroom.
 Both rail against simply learning about a subject out of context in sterile information transferring environment.
 Both are advocates of constructivism and tapping into, rather than quashing, the natural wonder, intensity, and creativity of learners.
 Khan Academy: The Illusion of Understanding (Part 1) Guest blog by Dr.

 Teachers accomplish this not only by making their classroom content and instruction engaging but also by making their assessments authentic.
 Teachers ask SOF students to demonstrate their comprehension and mastery of the curriculum in ways that are meaningful to them.
 This goes beyond getting the "right" answers on tests.
-At SOF, students develop the learning skills and habits of mind that are essential in the classroom -- and the rest of their lives.
 Mobile tech offers potential for formative assessment, authentic learning.
 Mobile learning has potential for continuous assessment, ‘out-of-the-box’ instruction Policy makers and educators should not ignore the fact that mobile technology holds great potential for student engagement, continuous formative assessment, and authentic learning experiences, according to speakers during a Brookings Institution panel on mobile learning.

 This approach differs greatly from the traditional "lecture" class, where professors give students facts and other content that students then must memorize and repeat on tests.
+In Marc Richards' class, for example, students must not only connect post-Civil War history to current events and their own lives, they must also help teach the class and are encouraged to give their own views on historical events.
+In effect, they become historians.
 Authentic Student Learning.
 Authentic Learning.
 What is authentic learning?